 $52.0 Million Motor Vehicle Collision

-On February 27, 2017 a Marion County jury returned a verdict in favor of our clients for $52.0 million dollars.
-A second, bad faith suit will now be filed against the insurance company for the at-fault driver which should have settled our claims when it could have settled.
+On February 27, 2017, a Marion County jury returned a verdict in favor of our clients for $52.0 million dollars.
+A second, bad faith suit was filed against the insurance company for the at-fault driver which should have settled our claims when it could have settled for the policy limits.
 Please click here to view our clients’ vehicle which was stopped at a red light and struck at high speed by a BMW.
-The mother driver and all 4 minor children were rendered unconscious and 3 of the children suffered catastrophic injuries.
+The mother and all 4 minor children were rendered unconscious and 3 of the children suffered catastrophic injuries.

 $2.95 Million Medical Malpractice

 An Atlanta hospital pays for failing to properly treat an emergency patient with symptoms of pneumonia, resulting in cardio-pulmonary arrest and severe brain damage.
 The case was settled following mediation.

 An eighteen-wheel tanker runs a red light and T-bones a car, killing it’s 33-year-old driver.
 The only survivor under the Florida Wrongful Death Act was the decedent’s mother.